 GW says that “one of the coolest aspects of returning to the world-that-was is the opportunity to revisit certain aspects of its classic lore and delve into them in greater detail than ever before,” and names Kislev as a “perfect candidate for further investigation,” so it seems clear that we can expect them to be a prominent faction in the new game.

-It’s worth pointing out that we don’t fully know what this means yet, though the days when a new army meant a relatively rapid rollout of dozens of models with a single book are probably gone, replaced by GW’s current model of more modular releases.
-With that in mind, the first Kislev post teases updated models for two classic units (the Ungol Horse Archers and Winged Lancers), and to announce a brand new unit in development: the Ice Guard.
+We don’t fully know what this means yet.
+The days when a new army meant a relatively rapid rollout of dozens of models with a single book are probably gone, replaced by GW’s more modular releases.
+The first Kislev post teases updated models for two classic units (the Ungol Horse Archers and Winged Lancers), announced a brand new unit in development: the Ice Guard.
 Plus the bears, of course.

 The Empire: Confirmed